sanjay-azad/home/index.md

 There are two polarities of our existence - **Randomness** and **Structure**.

+These are innate to us and to our surroundings.

 *Randomness* is a concept of free will, intution, openness, and anything coming out the pure chaos of the universe.
 The possibilities are endless here - indeterminate and indefinite, but with infinite potential and information.

-And, the *Structure* concept is about something that is calculated and deterministic - either through our understanding, or by putting it into categories, classes or boundaries.
+And, the *Structure* concept is about something that is calculated and deterministic - either through our understanding, memory, or by putting it into categories or classes.
 The possibilities are definite here - conclusive but limited.
-There is always a loss of information in structure.
+There is always a loss of *information* in structure.

+We have to define *information*, but you can think of a high resolution image as having high information compared to its low resolution version, which is lossy.
+Sometimes, the loss in information is practical and imperceptible.

 When we start to know something, we generally begin with the structure - the classes & categories, and gradually move into the unexplored territories of the randomness as we become expert.